 My parents have this double waffle iron that flips over and does two big round waffles at a time.
 I have total iron waffle iron envy.

 Mine is a fairly run of the mill waffle iron that produces two square waffles at the time.
 Not as cool, but it gets the job done.

 If you've hung around here for any amount of time you already know that I'm lazy AF, so of course I've made this vegan waffle recipe using only one bowl.
 Here's what you're going to do:

-Mix your flax seeds with a bit of water to get ’em hydrated and form that funky flax-seed gel.
-Set this aside for 10-ish minutes. (<– Ok, I lied, this is totally another bowl.
-But a very tiny one, so we’re not going to count it.
+Step 1: Mix your flax seeds with a bit of water to get 'em hydrated and form that funky flax-seed gel.
+Set this aside for 10-ish minutes. (<-- Ok, I lied, this is totally another bowl.
+But a very tiny one, so we're not going to count it.
 Details matter, folks!)

-Grab your brown bananas, and mash them with a fork right in the bowl.
-Add the brown sugar, melted coconut oil (<– Shit, is that another bowl?!
-Do measuring cups count?) and plant milk, and stir it up good.
+Step 2: Grab your brown bananas, and mash them with a fork right in the bowl.
+Add the brown sugar, melted coconut oil and plant milk, and stir it up good.
 I use a fork for this job, because I have already dirtied one up mashing the bananas.

 Time to fire up your waffle iron!

 Pro tip!
 One super important thing to note about this vegan waffle recipe is that the flax gel causes the waffles to be prone to sticking to the side of the waffle iron.
 My recommendation is that you lube up your iron quite well even if it has non-stick plates.
 I use a silicon basting brush (similar to this one) to brush the plates with coconut oil, and that does a good job.

 Use a measuring cup to pour some of the vegan banana waffle batter into your prepared waffle iron (how much you should use totally depends on the size of your waffle iron, but it's better to start with too little and avoid having to clean up a big mess), and close the lid.